mrocklin/blog/_posts/work/2013-11-15-Functional-Wordcount.md

 {'cat': 2, 'jumped': 1, 'other': 1, 'over': 1, 'this': 2}
 {% endhighlight %}

-To me this code reads very clearly from left to right.
+This code reads like a story from left to right.
 We take a sentence, split it into words, stem each word, and then count frequencies.
 This is sufficiently simple so that I am confident in the correctness of the result after a brief review of the code.
+There is little room for error.

+*note: here we used a curried version of `map`.
+See the [toolz docs](http://toolz.readthedocs.org/en/latest/curry.html) for more info.*

 ### Discussion